OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Finished!
 Press Ctrl+C
 ```

-When you add the flag `-s` all strings are extracted from the dumped raw memory files into the file `strings.txt` and is stored in the directory `dump` of Fridump.
+When you add the `-s` flag, all strings are extracted from the dumped raw memory files and added to the file `strings.txt`, which is stored in Fridump's dump directory.

 ### References